Professor Scott Davis

 Director since June 2023

-Toni went on to oversee the strategic development, design, construction and operational commissioning services of multiple cancer centres both domestically and internationally.
-She led the team at Icon Group to become the first Australian Healthcare company to enter the Chinese market.
+Toni has overseen the strategic development, design, construction, and operational commissioning of multiple cancer centres in Australia and overseas.
+She led Icon Group to become the first Australian healthcare company to enter the Chinese market.

-Toni has a Bachelor of Applied Science in Radiation Therapy and a Master of Business Administration and a Master of Project Management.
+Toni holds a Bachelor of Applied Science in Radiation Therapy, a Master of Business Administration, and a Master of Project Management.

 Daniel Hughes